 ECR passport is the Emigration Check Required passport and it is only for people who don’t even have a matriculation degree.
 In short, ECR is a verification procedure for unskilled workers who want to work abroad.

-Now that we have discussed the details about the Non-ECR passport let’s talk about how it is different from the ECR passport.
+Now that we have discussed the details of the Non-ECR passport let’s talk about how it is different from the ECR passport.

 - The first significant difference is that with a Non-ECR passport you can travel to various countries and work there without an emigration check.
 However, with an ECR passport, you will have to go through an emigration check if you want to travel for work purposes.